Monitoring and Alerting

 convox logs -a myapp --since 1h

-# Tail application logs
+# Stream application logs (default behavior)